RMLio/RMLStreamer/README.md

 ###### Main Script.

-While executing the test script, you will have too keep in mind the connector being used in the implementation.
+While executing the test script, you will have to keep in mind the connector being used in the implementation.

 For more info, check out the official [documentation](https://ci.apache.org/projects/flink/flink-docs-release-1.8/dev/connectors/kafka.html)